 As mentioned earlier that Luang Por had not been assigned the preceptor post for almost 30 years, in addition, he was not promoted to the higher ecclesiastical rankas well.
-When Luang Por became the abbot of Wat Paknam, he was assigned to be a 'Prasubordinate of The Most Venerable Samu.' a Prasakyayuttiwong (later on, Somdet Phrawannarat Tissadhattamahathera).
+When Luang Por became the abbot of Wat Paknam, he was assigned to be a 'Pra-Samu,' a subordinate of The Most Venerable Prasakyayuttiwong (later on.
+Somdet Phrawannarat Tissadhattamahathera).
 When The Most Venerable Prasakyayuttiwong was promoted to the rank of Prarajsuthee, Luang Por was automatically promoted to the rank of 'PraKru-Samu.'
 In 1921, he became a higher level of PraKru, titled PraKruSamanadhamsamathan.
-Since then. he held the rank οf PraKruSamanadhamsamathan for 28 years.
+Since then, he held the rank of PraKruSamanadhamsamathan for 28 years.
 Although Luang Por did not receive any promotion in nearly three decades, he did not make any complaint to his governing monk.
-He continued to practice and usual without feeling propagate Dhamma as discouraged.
+He continued to practice and propagate Dhamma as usual without feeling discouraged.
 This is something that should be taken as a role model.